LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

   may not be physically meaningful.
-- *Statistics on the model parameters obtained from the posteriors samples*: confidence intervals of the model parameters (i.e., before reparametrization) as they should appear in the physical model.
+- *Statistics on the model parameters obtained from the posteriors samples*: confidence intervals of the model parameters (i.e., before re parametrization) as they should appear in the physical model.
 If no reparametrization has been applied to a given parameter, the *model* posterior will be identical to the *sampler* posterior.
 - *Statistics on the derived parameters obtained from the posteriors samples*: confidence intervals of those parameters that are not directly involved in the optimization procedure, but are derived from the model parameters through an analytical transformation.

 Let's take an example involving the determination of a planetary radius though light curve fitting: